Master's in Civic Leadership Course Descriptions

 CL 5003 Leading Community Change - This course explores theories of leadership and change management; develops concrete skills in effecting community change through leadership intervention both proactively and in reaction to crisis.
 Study and application of leadership and change models, including Nelson Andrews’ engage, discover, create and transform model.
 Develops skills to assess community needs and build leadership plans for raising consciousness or building support around an issue or need, creating a program to address the need and mobilizing multiple stakeholders to implement the program for change for the common good.

-- Boundary-spanning leadership for civic change requires cross-cultural understanding and engagement.
-Explores how integrity, culture and diversity influence leadership effectiveness.
-Research, case studies and experiential exercises help participants understand their own cultural biases to increase their leadership effectiveness and cross boundaries for community change.
-Research and case studies include the role of faith in individual leadership and of faith-based organizations in civic leadership.
-Includes module on building and leading cross-cultural teams to create sustainable change.
+CL 5013 Leading in Multicultural and Global Contexts - Leadership for civic change requires cross-cultural understanding and engagement at the local, regional, national, and global levels.
+This course explores how culture and diversity influence individual leadership effectiveness and the ethical ramifications of leading in multicultural and global contexts.
+Research, case studies, and experiential exercises help students understand their own cultural biases to increase leadership effectiveness, cross boundaries for community change, and foster the value of community change solutions from other cultures.
+Research and case studies include the role of faith-based organizations in civic leadership.
+Includes building and leading cross-cultural teams from neighborhoods to the global arena to create sustainable change.

-CL 5033 The Nashville Model – Tier One Capstone - Individual and Group Capstones for Tier One based on placement with a Nashville civic leader instrumental in a key community initiative either past or present.
+CL 5033 Models for Community Change - The Nashville Model and Beyond - Individual and Group Capstones for Tier One based on placement with a Nashville civic leader instrumental in a key community initiative either past or present.
 This individual project will produce an oral history and lessons learned analysis; the group project will produce a case study of successful or failed civic leadership.

 CL 5103 Crossing the Bridge – Cross-Sector Collaboration for the Common Good - This course uses readings and case studies to foster understanding of the role and perspective of business, non-profit and government in creating civic leadership and fostering community well-being.
 Study includes the issues and challenges generated by the integration of public, private and nonprofit roles, responsibilities and practices in pursuit of the common good.
 Examines the theories and the reality of multi-sector (private, public and nonprofit) collaboration.
 The course will also focus on developing skills critical to successful collaborative efforts and will include a class project to foster collaboration across sectors on a community challenge.
 Includes a module on conflict resolution among community players.

-CL 5213 Civic Leadership Externship/Building Community Capacity for Sustainable Change - This externship consists of the execution of a vision, mission and strategy for civic leadership to mobilize community change.
+CL 5213 Action in Community - Building Capacity for Sustainable Change - This externship consists of the execution of a vision, mission and strategy for civic leadership to mobilize community change.
 It may be taken at any time in the final half of the student’s program, but it must be completed before CL 5203.

 For more information, please call 615-966-6155.